PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 SMTP client and server over a TCP connection.
 The `smtp-protocol` module carries out these communications for us.

-When we call the `createServer` method we pass an event handler that is passed a request object (`req`).
+When we call the `createServer` method, we pass an event handler that is passed a request object (`req`).
 This object is an event emitter (inherits from the core `events` module `EventEmitter` constructor).
 We listen for `to`, `message`, and `error` events.